LunarPhobia/Real_world_project_CNE370/README.md

 ### maxscale.cnf

 This file configures your MaxScale instance.
-Docker-compose.yml utilizes this file to then build the MaxScale container.
+Docker-compose.yml calls upon this file to then build the MaxScale container.

 ## Building Container and Running Code